AviBlinder/tsSelect/README.md

-"tsSelect Package - Choose the best time series model"
+**"tsSelect Package - Pick the best time series model" **

   This package has as input a Time Series object.

-  The first step is fitting a series of model:
+The first step fits a series of models:

   - Mean model
   - Naive model (all forecasts = last observation)